Sunderland A.F.C.: Nicknames

 Sunderland's official nickname is "The Black Cats".
 The name was made official in a public vote in 2000.
 Despite the nickname being made official only relatively recently, the black cat has been used as an emblem of the club throughout most of its history.
 Photographs exist of players holding a black cat which made Roker Park its home in the 1900s and 1910s, and which was fed and watered by the football club.
 The club's first official badge featured a black cat sitting prominently in its centre and since the 1960s the emblem of the Sunderland A.F.C.
 Supporters Association has been a black cat.
 A Sunderland supporter, Billy Morris, took a black cat in his chest pocket as a good luck charm to the 1937 FA Cup final in which Sunderland brought home the trophy for the first time and reference has also been made to a "Black Cat Battery", an Artillery battery based on the River Wear during the Napoleonic Wars.

 Before this when the team still played at Roker Park, they were known as the Rokerites.
 This was made obsolete after the club left Roker Park for the Stadium of Light in 1997.
-Other nicknames used by the media and include the Mackems (believed to be related to the ship building industry and a name for inhabitants of Sunderland) or the Wearsiders, as a reference to the river that the city and broader region of Wearside sits alongside, and in contrast to their Tyneside rivals Newcastle United.
+Other nicknames used by the media include the Mackems (believed to be related to the ship building industry and a name for inhabitants of Sunderland) or the Wearsiders, as a reference to the river that the city and broader region of Wearside sits alongside, and in contrast to their Tyneside rivals Newcastle United.

 As well as club nicknames, names have been used to define memorable periods in the club's history.
 The "Team of All Talents" moniker was used during Sunderland's successful period in the 1890s, and Sunderland were known as the "Bank of England club" during the 1950s.
 This was in reference to the club's spending in the transfer market at the time, which saw the transfer-record broken twice.